Quick start ⚡ Quick start info for sowing leeks ⚡

 Introduction: Homegrown leeks are so much better

-The quality of home-grown leeks, grown with plenty of compost, organic matter, and humus, is like comparing the Champions League to amateur football in the D division.
-Similar, yet incomparable.
+The quality of home-grown leeks, grown with plenty of compost , organic matter, and humus, is like comparing the Champions League to amateur football in the D division.
+The same, yet incomparable.
 You can prepare young leeks like asparagus sautéed in sizzling butter.
 The delicious white stems of mature leeks are delicious stewed, and the blue-green part of the leek plant adds flavor to any vegetable broth or soup.
 Growing leeks is easy.
 You can sow leeks intermittently from January to April and harvest leek plants from late August throughout the winter until February.

 Like most other vegetables, you'll harvest better, more beautiful leeks in a sunny location with soil rich in organic matter, compost, and humus.
 Here are some basic principles of leek growing.